rberenguel/pinta/README.md

 ## Changelog

+### 0.8.3

+- Chrome extension (to install unpacked) that can base64 encode the icons, so they can be inlined on export.
+A bit annoying having to do it every time, so I will likely store them on the save data before 1.0

 ### 0.8.2

 - HTML export won't inline images now, but expect the user to have saved the icon to a folder `pinta-resources/` by right clicking on it.